A lasting sense of space-time

 Outer and inner space

 It would be necessary to discover an “architectural order” making it possible to reassemble the dynamic and disconnected signals of external space in more durable structures of internal space, an order no longer based solely on external objects but generated in real time between things and us.
 This would entail education in a new mental space.
 I regard the Neoplastic vision as constituting an excellent gymnasium for training the mind and spirit in this direction.
-In my view, the question of values and content is primarily one of measures, proportions and relations, i.e. a question of form (for those who still believe in the difference between form and content).

 A new concept of space

-In truth, it is our own rhythms of life (far more dynamic than those experienced in the past) that have undermined the foundations of a plastic space based on the single point of observation (the vanishing point of Renaissance perspective).
-It is the social progress of the last two centuries that has transformed the conception of space as a wholly external a priori reality independent of human action in a new conception of space understood as an open structure in a state of constant transformation depending also on the active consciousness of individuals.
+It is our own rhythms of life (far more dynamic than those experienced in the past) that have undermined the foundations of a plastic space based on the single point of observation (the vanishing point of Renaissance perspective).
+It is the social progress of the last two centuries that has transformed the conception of space as a wholly external a priori reality independent of human action in a new conception of space understood as an open structure in a state of constant transformation depending on the active consciousness of individuals.
 After Mondrian, space is no longer a purely external phenomenon but the result of the relationship between subject and object, interior and exterior.

 Aesthetics and ethics

-The new “vanishing point” that unifies plastic space no longer lies solely in external reality but rather in a dynamic equilibrium between the space of the world and the space of consciousness.
+The new “vanishing point” that unifies plastic space no longer lies solely in external reality but rather in a dynamic equilibrium between the space of the world out there and the space of consciousness.
 Aesthetics necessarily involves ethics.
-I believe that there is a relationship between the social life of a collectivity and the type of space with which it identifies.
-It is no coincidence that Nazism, Fascism, and Communism were all fiercely opposed to abstract art.

 back to reflections

-Copyright 1989 – 2024 Michael (Michele) Sciam All Rights Reserved More
+Copyright 1989 – 2025 Michael (Michele) Sciam All Rights Reserved More